Fried Plantain (100 G)

 Portion Control

-Accompany your meal with whole grain options like quinoa or barley, which can help stabilize blood sugar.
+Accompany your meal with a small portion of whole grains such as quinoa or barley, which can help stabilize blood sugar levels.

 Discover